demisto/content/Packs/Active_Directory_Query/Integrations/Active_Directory_Query/README.md

 4. Click **Test** to validate the URLs, token, and connection.

-##### IAM premium pack configuration
+##### Identity Lifecycle Management premium pack configuration

-The premium IAM content pack introduces new functionality that uses both an incoming and an outgoing mapper.
+The premium ILM content pack introduces new functionality that uses both an incoming and an outgoing mapper.

 1. Configure the "Incoming Mapper" with the name of the incoming mapper that you're using.
-IAM's default mapper is "User Profile - Active Directory (Incoming)".
+ILM's default mapper is "User Profile - Active Directory (Incoming)".
 2. Configure the "Outgoing Mapper" with the name of the outgoing mapper that you're using.
-IAM's default mapper is "User Profile - Active Directory (Outgoing)".
+ILM's default mapper is "User Profile - Active Directory (Outgoing)".

-To allow the integration to access the mapper from within the code, as required by the IAM pack, both mappers have to be configured in their proper respective fields and *not* in the "Mapper (outgoing)" dropdown list selector.
+To allow the integration to access the mapper from within the code, as required by the ILM pack, both mappers have to be configured in their proper respective fields and *not* in the "Mapper (outgoing)" dropdown list selector.

 Commands
 --------